bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kaczmarz.md

 **Stefan Kaczmarz** was a Polish mathematician whose work provided the basis for modern imaging techniques, including the CAT scan.

 ### Mathematical Profile (Excerpt):
-* Stefan was one of four children, having a sister Helena and two brothers Roman and Eustace.
 * When he was growing up, Stefan lived first in Kety, in the Silesian foothills east of Bielsko-Biala, where he attended primary school between 1901 and 1905.
 * In September 1913 Kaczmarz began his studies of mathematics, physics and chemistry at the Jagiellonian University in Kraków.
 * Kaczmarz, who was promoted to sergeant in July 1915, was involved in this Carpathian Campaign which was one of the most tragic of the whole war with great loss of life on both sides with little gained in the end.